 - a.
-For each Household, VSHA will determine the appropriate number of bedrooms under the subsidy standards and inform VCRHYP who will include determined unit size in the "Subsidy Contract." - b.
-The Household unit size does not dictate the size of the unit the Household must actually lease, nor does it determine who within a Household will share a bedroom/ sleeping room. - c.
-The following requirements apply when VSHA determines Household unit size: - i.
-The subsidy standards must provide for the smallest number of bedrooms needed to house a Household without overcrowding. - ii.
+For each household, VSHA will determine the appropriate number of bedrooms under the subsidy standards and inform VCRHYP who will include determined unit size in the award notice. - b.
+The household unit size does not dictate the size of the unit the household must actually lease, nor does it determine who within a household will share a bedroom/ sleeping room. - c.
+The following requirements apply when VSHA determines household unit size: - i.
+The subsidy standards must provide for the smallest number of bedrooms needed to house a household without overcrowding. - ii.
 The subsidy standards must be consistent with space requirements under the Housing Quality Standards. - iii.
-The subsidy standards must be applied consistently for all Households of like size and composition. - iv.
-A child who is temporarily away from the home because of placement in foster care is considered a member of the family in determining the Household unit size. - v.
-A Household that consists of a pregnant woman (with no other persons) must be treated as a two-person family. - vi.
-Any live-in aide (approved by VCRHYP to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the Household unit size. - vii.
-Unless a live-in-aide resides with the Household, the Household unit size for any Household consisting of a single person must be either a zero- or one-bedroom unit. - d.
-VSHA will assign one bedroom for each two persons within the Household, except in the following circumstances: Persons of the opposite sex (other than spouses, and children under age 5) will be allocated separate bedrooms.
+The subsidy standards must be applied consistently for all households of like size and composition. - iv.
+A child who is temporarily away from the home because of placement in foster care is considered a member of the family in determining the household unit size. - v.
+A household that consists of a pregnant woman (with no other persons) must be treated as a two-person family. - vi.
+Any live-in aide (approved by VCRHYP to reside in the unit to care for a family member who is disabled or is at least 50 years of age) must be counted in determining the household unit size. - vii.
+Unless a live-in-aide resides with the household, the household unit size for any household consisting of a single person must be either a zero- or one-bedroom unit. - d.
+VSHA will assign one bedroom for each two persons within the household, except in the following circumstances: Persons of the opposite sex (other than spouses, and children under age 5) will be allocated separate bedrooms.
 Persons of different generations and unrelated adults will be allocated separate bedrooms (except in the case of a spousal relationship).
 Live-in aides will be allocated a separate bedroom.
 Single person families will be allocated one bedroom. - e.
-Households are not limited to the determined unit size provided the unit passes a Housing Quality Standards (HQS) inspection and the Household can afford it.
+Households are not limited to the determined unit size provided the unit passes a Housing Quality Standards (HQS) inspection and the household can afford it.
 Housing Quality Standards (HQS) state that there can be up to two people in each sleeping/living space.
 This also includes the living room.
 For example, a two-bedroom apartment with a living room can potentially fit up to 6 individuals. - f.
-The determined rental assistance subsidy will not increase if Household chooses a larger unit and the Household will need to pay the difference between approved subsidy and the full rent payment. - 2.
-Shared Housing: RRH Households may share housing with one or more roommates.
+The determined rental assistance subsidy will not increase if household chooses a larger unit and the household will need to pay the difference between approved subsidy and the full rent payment. - 2.
+Shared Housing: RRH households may share housing with one or more roommates.
 Each roommate must have their own lease.
-RRH funds will only support the enrolled Household and rent support will be pro-rated based on number of individuals on the lease and cost of the unit.
-YHDP rental assistance may be provided to a youth in a shared housing unit leased by a family if both the family and the youth are unrelated to the property owner or landlord.
-Both the family and the youth would have a lease for the entire unit.
+RRH funds will only support the enrolled household members and rent support will be pro-rated based on number of individuals on the lease and cost of the unit.
+YHDP rental assistance may be provided to a youth in a shared housing unit leased by a family member if both the family member and the youth are unrelated to the property owner or landlord.
+Both the family member and the youth would have a lease for the entire unit.
 The youth may be an immediate family member of the family.